 By bus

-If you come from neighboring countries, the bus may be a good option for getting to Istria.
+If you come from a neighboring country, the bus may be a good option for getting to Istria.
 Since northern and western Croatia is well-connected with north Italy, you can get to Istria by bus from Trieste to Buje, Poreč, Rovinj, Pula, and other places on the way.
 The bus from Trieste to the western part of Istria, as well as to Rijeka, operates throughout the year.

 We use Omio to find valuable deals.